-SimHub is second on our list and is a sim racing dashboard app that is only available for download via your browser.
-However, if you want to use it on your mobile device, you can just use your mobile browser and activate it from there.
+SimHub is second on our list and it’s a sim racing dashboard app that is only available for download via your browser.
+However, if you want to use it on your mobile device, you can use your mobile browser and activate it from there.
 This does make it slightly more time-consuming to set up if you don’t have a spare monitor, but the app is packed with useful features.

 Lots Of Customization